 Taking better care of the environment is such an important new year resolution

 This is a very common scene on the beaches of Mumbai.
-The problem is that about 8 million metric tons of plastic is estimated to enter the ocean each year.
+The problem is that about 8 million metric tons of plastic are estimated to enter the ocean each year.
 It is thrown away, washed away, blown away, and generally forgotten as it disappears into the ocean.
 It is illegal to dump non-biodegradable materials at sea and modern ships follow these international guidelines.
 The primary source of plastic in the ocean is not dumping at sea but plastic escaping from the land via the rivers.

 But the world is waking up to the problem, and governments are starting to act.
 In the last decade, dozens of national and local governments around the world have adopted policies to reduce the use of disposable plastic.